mikaelpatel/Cosa/examples/Pins/CosaButton/README.md

 Circuit
 -------
-A button/switch should be connected to Arduino pin 7 and ground.
+A button/switch should be connected to Arduino pin 2 and ground.
 No additional components are needed as the input pin is configured with input pullup resistor.

-The Arduino Pin 13 (builtin LED) is used for on-off state.
+The Arduino builtin LED Pin 13/ATtiny Pin 4, is used for on-off state.